The Ruined City of Nora/Mokissos and the Village of Helvadere

 Due to the fact that the Nora ruins have not been excavated or even turned into any sort of official museum, there is actually very little to be said about the history of the site.
 In fact, if you look at Wikipedia or any of the numerous sites that plagiarize from Wikipedia you’ll find some misinformation.
 It’s claimed that Nora was once called Mokissos, which was later renamed Justinopolis, before being renamed Kırşehir by the Turks.
 The problem is that Kırşehir is 100kms away in a flat prairie.

 According to a statement made in a local paper by an expert at the Aksaray Museum and based on what we could see, this is what we know: The city was likely established as a garrison rather than a proper settlement by the Romans then continued as a garrison under the Byzantines until around the 8th century.
 While there are thought to be around 1000 homes in the city there are none of the Roman hallmarks of a large settlement.
 There is no sign of marble work, no waterworks, and no grand pillared streets.
 The layout is actually quite muddled and the stonework rough.
 While the earliest remaining buildings are said to be from the late Roman/early Byzantine period the majority of the buildings are thought to be from the 7th century, not long before it was abandoned sometime in the 8th century AD.
-And just to keep things confusing he says that Nora was also once known as Mokissos, though it cannot be the same as the one that would become known as Kırşehir.
+And just to keep things confusing he says that Nora was also once known as Mokissos, though this too has its issues as the City of Mokissos is known to have become the City of Kırşehir.
+It is very unlikely that both of these Cappadocian cities would have shared the name Mokissos.

 One of the other sights in the area is a castle just a few kilometres to the south-west of the village and it isn’t really worth visiting.
 The castle sits behind a small stadium-like building and is so small that it’s rather hard to notice.
 It’s so small in fact that it’s hard to be sure that it’s actually a historical castle and not some strange fake.
 There are the remains of a small chapel in the one corner which makes it seem a bit more legitimate.